analoghan/TourneyControl/README.md

    - Choose Division instead of Gender/Age/Rank

 7. **Open Ring Mode**:
-   - When "Ring Open" is toggled, all category options are hidden
+   - When "Ring Open" is toggled, event dropdown and all category options are hidden
    - Only "Judges Needed" toggle remains available
+   - Current status displays "Open"

 ## Technology Stack